 To import a sample Dashboard, try the Internal Grafana Stats.

 - Click New dashboard at the top, then Import dashboard.

 55into the Grafana.com Dashboard box, and click Load.

 - Select Graphite in the data source dropdown, and click Import.

 Click the floppy disk icon or press CTRL+S to save.

 Click Add users to access the user management configuration tab.

 Graphite does not collect data by itself.
-See the Graphite documentation for a list of third party tools to add data for visualization.
-In addition, a larger, distributed deployment of Graphite may not be suitable for the containerized approach taken in this guide.
-If this is your use case, see the documentation for instructions on how to install Graphite from scratch.
+See the Graphite documentation for a list of third-party tools to add data for visualization.
+A larger, distributed deployment of Graphite may not be suitable for the containerized approach taken in this guide.
+If this is your use case, see their documentation on installing Graphite from scratch.